Notifications

 Size

-• As the largest fish in Alberta, lake sturgeon can grow to be up to 10 feet long!
+• As the largest fish in Alberta, lake sturgeon can grow to be up to 10 feet long.

 Drawing of lake sturgeon with parts identified

-• A living "dinosaur" of the fish world, this unusual species is torpedo-shaped and armor-plated.
+• A living ‘dinosaur’ of the fish world, this unusual species is torpedo-shaped and armor-plated.

 • Like other prehistoric fish, sturgeon do not have scales – they have denticles.
 Denticles are scale-like plates found along the skin of the sturgeon, which give the skin its roughness.
-They also have five rows of bony plates, called scutes.
+They also have 5 rows of bony plates, called scutes.

 Distribution